Academic Glossary/Catalog Definitions

 Doctoral degree: An approved academic award given as a sign of proficiency in scholarship and for the satisfactory completion of an instructional program requiring at least three years of full-time equivalent academic work beyond the baccalaureate degree, the completion of which signifies recognized competence, original research and/or the capacity to do independent advanced graduate-level analysis.
 A minimum of 108 credits is required beyond the baccalaureate degree.
 [Note: The total number, above the minimum, will vary by degree program.]
 The conditions and conferral of the award are governed by the faculty and ratified by the Oregon State Board of Higher Education.

 Electives: Courses that students may select, either for general knowledge or for fulfilling specific degree requirements.
 They are generally chosen and used by students to supplement or enrich the required curriculum.

 Endorsement: An endorsement is the subject matter (content area) or specialty in which an individual is licensed to teach.
 Endorsements can be part of an initial teaching license or can be added later.

 First professional degree: An academic award granted for an instructional program the completion of which: (1) signifies completion of the academic requirements to begin practice in the profession; (2) requires at least two years of full-time equivalent college-level work prior to entrance; and (3) usually requires a total of at least five years of full-time equivalent academic work to complete the degree program, including prior required college-level work plus the length of the professional program itself (examples, DVM in veterinary medicine and PharmD in pharmacy).
-The conditions and conferral of the award are governed by the faculty and ratified by the Oregon State Board of Higher Education.
+The conditions and conferral of the award are governed by the faculty and ratified by the state of Oregon Higher Education Coordinating Commission.